| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 there for yourself and your family, you probably have established a bona fide residence in

+a foreign country, even though you intend to return eventually to the United States.
 You are clearly not a resident of London in the first instance.
 However, in the second,

 you are a resident because your stay in London appears to be permanent.
 If your residency